A Survey on Session-based Recommender Systems: Prospects and Future Directions

 $Significance.$ In addition to the basic co-occurrence or sequential behaviour patterns hidden in session data, there are actually more types of user behaviour patterns that can be leveraged to benefit SBR, such as repeat consumption \cite{ren2019repeatnet} and periodic consumption \cite{hu2020modeling}.
 Such kinds of behaviour patterns are not uncommon in the real world, but are usually ignored by existing works on SBRSs.

 $Open$ $issues.$ How to effectively discover and leverage more types of user behaviour patterns to improve SBR?
-This issue is of practical significance in real-world applications, especially in the e-commence industry, and thus requires more efforts.
+On one hand, the other types of patterns are less frequent and obvious than the basic co-occurrence or sequential patterns which are thus more difficult to be precisely identified.
+On the other hand, how these patterns can influence the users' final choices on items is not very clear.
+Hence, it is difficult to effectively incorporate the useful information from these patterns while reducing noise to benefit the recommendations.
+Such issues are of practical significance in real-world applications, especially in the e-commence industry, and thus require more efforts.